Frangula caroliniana

-Frangula caroliniana, commonly called the Carolina buckthorn, is a deciduous upright shrub or small tree native to the southeastern, south-central, and mid-western parts of the United States, from Texas east to Florida and north as far as Maryland, Ohio, Missouri, and Oklahoma.
-There is also an isolated population in the State of Nuevo León in northeastern Mexico.
-It is found in a wide variety of habitats, including barrens, forests, and limestone bluffs.
+Frangula caroliniana, commonly called the Carolina buckthorn, is a North American species of shrub or small tree.

 Description

 Frangula caroliniana is usually around 12 to 15 ft high, but capable of reaching 40 ft in a shaded location.
-The most striking characteristic of this plant are its shiny, dark green leaves.
+The most striking characteristic of this plant are its shiny, dark green deciduous leaves.
 The flowers are very small and inconspicuous, pale yellow-green, bell-shaped, appearing in leaf axils in late spring after the leaves.
-The fruit is a small (1/3 inch or 8.3 mm) round drupe; at first red, but later turning black with juicy flesh.
+The fruit is a round drupe, 8.3 mm; at first it is red, but later turns black with juicy and sweet but slight flesh.
 It ripens in late summer.

 Despite its common name, the Carolina buckthorn is completely thornless.